 Tariffs built to suit you

 When we create new tariffs, we want them to meet genuine customer needs.
-Which is why we involve customers when we design new ones, and we think we offer some fantastic options.
+Which is why we involve customers when we design new ones.

 Transparency on what makes up your bill

-We publish a breakdown of the costs that contribute to your bill each year.
-The costs are updated annually following publication of our latest full year financial results, so you can see what customers' money has gone towards.
+We publish a breakdown of the costs that have contributed to customer bills each year.
+These costs are updated annually following publication of our latest full year financial results.

 Fair value - see our performance